cran/ggstatsplot/README.md

 [`jjstatsplot`](https://github.com/sbalci/jjstatsplot), which is a wrapper around `{ggstatsplot}`.

-## Acknowledgments

-I would like to thank all the contributors to `{ggstatsplot}` who pointed out bugs or requested features I hadn’t considered.
-I would especially like to thank other package developers (especially Daniel Lüdecke, Dominique Makowski, Mattan S. Ben-Shachar, Patrick Mair, Salvatore Mangiafico, etc.) who have patiently and diligently answered my relentless number of questions and added feature requests I wanted.
-I also want to thank Chuck Powell for his initial contributions to the package.

-The hexsticker was generously designed by Sarah Otterstetter (Max Planck Institute for Human Development, Berlin).
-This package has also benefited from the larger `rstats` community on Twitter and `StackOverflow`.

-Thanks are also due to my postdoc advisers (Mina Cikara and Fiery Cushman at Harvard University; Iyad Rahwan at Max Planck Institute for Human Development) who patiently supported me spending hundreds (?) of hours working on this package rather than what I was paid to do. 😁

 ## Contributing

 I’m happy to receive bug reports, suggestions, questions, and (most of